Shawn Haviland: Boston Red Sox (second stint)

-In 2017, Haviland signed with the Boston Red Sox.
+On January 4, 2017, Haviland signed a minor league contract with the Boston Red Sox, marking his second stint with the organization.
 He appeared in some spring training games for the Red Sox, including a start against the Tampa Bay Rays.
 Haviland also appeared in a game with United States national baseball team.
 Later, Haviland appeared as a starting pitcher for the Pawtucket Red Sox.
+In 23 contests (which included 17 starts), he registered a 6–8 record and 4.33 ERA with 99 strikeouts in 126 2/3 innings pitched.
+Haviland elected free agency following the season on November 6.